royasutton/openscad-amu/README.md

     $ chmod +x bootstrap.bash

-To install the prerequisites, fetch and compile the source, install *openscad-amu* to a cache in the current directory, and create a project template type:
+To install the prerequisites, fetch and compile the source, install *openscad-amu* to a cache in the current directory, and create an example project template type:

     $ ./bootstrap.bash --cache --yes --install --template my_project